Nōgata Station: Station layout

+Platforms

 History

 The station was opened on 30 August 1891 by the privately run Chikuho Kogyo Railway as the southern terminus of a stretch of track which it had laid from Wakamatsu.
 It became a through-station on 28 October 1892 when the track was further extended south to Kotake.
 On 11 February 1893, a new stretch of track was laid from the station to Kanada.
 On 1 October 1897, the Chikuho Kogyo Railway, now renamed the Chikuho Railway, merged with the Kyushu Railway.
 After the Kyushu Railway was nationalized on 1 July 1907, Japanese Government Railways (JGR) took over control of the station.
 On 12 October 1909, the track from Wakamatsu became the Chikuho Main Line while the track to Kanada became the Ita Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.
 On 1 October 1989, Heisei Chikuho Railway assumed control of the Ita Line.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 3,322 passengers daily (boarding passengers only), and it ranked 57th among the busiest stations of JR Kyushu.
+In fiscal 2020, the JR station was used by a daily average of 2487 boarding passengers, making it the 59th busiest station on the JR Kyushu network.
+During the same period, the Heisei Chikuho Railway portion of the station was used by 587 passengers.